wookiefriseur/valor-modulis/README.md

 # Installation

 ## Using Scoop

-Add this repository as a bucket:
+* add this repository as a bucket
-`scoop bucket add valor-modulis https://github.com/wookiefriseur/valor-modulis`
+    * `scoop bucket add valor-modulis https://github.com/wookiefriseur/valor-modulis`

-Install a module:
+* install a module
-`scoop install HashUtils`
+    * `scoop install HashUtils`

-You can specify the bucket so scoop knows what to install exactly:
-`scoop install valor-modulis/HashUtils`
+    * `scoop install valor-modulis/HashUtils` (optional: specify bucket)

-It is symlinked automatically to a scoop directory that is in `$ENV:PSModulePath`.
+* the module is automatically symlinked to a scoop directory in `$ENV:PSModulePath`
-Autoimport should work when you try to use a function (for instance `Get-Hash "Hallo"`).
+    * autoimport should trigger when you try to use a function from a module (for instance `Get-Hash "Hallo"`)
-If it does not work automatically, try to use `Import-Module Get-Hash`.
+    * try to use `Import-Module HashUtils` if autoimport fails

 ### If you don't have Scoop yet
 ```powershell